SYRROCA/metrics/README.md

-This repository contains an extract of the dataset used to test and validate SYRROCA framwork.
-The complete dataset can be found <a href="https://box.roc.cnam.fr/index.php/s/K0YNX8A2hLwYDt7">here</a>.
+This repository contains an extract of the dataset used to test and validate SYRROCA framework.
+The complete dataset can be found at <a href="https://box.roc.cnam.fr/index.php/s/K0YNX8A2hLwYDt7">here</a>.
 The password is SYRROCA_Data.
  <br>
 Dataset is organized as follows: